mohitjain/mohitjain/_posts/2012-12-20-how-to-use-templates-in-backbone-js-learning-backbone-js.md

 ![defining templates in backbone js](/wp-content/uploads/2012/12/defining-templates-in-backbone-js.png?fit=693,520)

-The templates we will be defining is known as inline templates.
+The templates we will be defined is known as inline templates.
 We can improve this code too.
-Lets see that in the next lesson.
+Let's see that in the next lesson.

 ***

 ## Source code

 If you are facing any issues.
-Checkout the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
+Check out the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
 I will be creating more and more directories in the same repo regarding each post.
-Still if you have any doubts you can comment on the blog post itself and I will try to reply back asap.
+Still, if you have any doubts you can comment on the blog post itself, and I will try to reply back asap.